see-for-yourself/bgdv-book/_posts/2024-11-14-chapter7_polar-plots-pyplot.md

 As an example, we show how transforming the Covid-19 cases data can improve the visualization.
 Figure 7.4 shows the polar plots for linear, square root, and log (base 10) functions applied to the radial values.
 The graph is more legible in the square root plot than the other two, with the values less compressed together in the radial direction.

 Making these polar plots with transformed values for the Covid-19 cases is similar to making the above polar plot for the deaths.
 Judicious placement of the grid lines helps to convey the non-linear scale.
 This is done manually by choosing the tick values, and their tick label placements should also try to avoid overlapping with the graph.
-The tranformation function is applied on the tick values before setting them with `ax.set_rticks()`.
+The transformation function is applied on the tick values before setting them with `ax.set_rticks()`.
 The reader is encouraged to make these plots and try other transformation functions (Exercise 7.3).

 ![Figure 7.4](/bgdv-book/assets/images/book/polar-plot_US_pointvals_monthly-mean_cases_transform-1x3_800x350.png)
 _Figure 7.4.
 Different data transformations.
 Data source: Johns Hopkins CSSE [4]._